 When a match is found it is vitally important that you are 100% sure.
 You must use the information you receive about the child, to make the best decisions for you and your family.
 If you have any questions and or doubts, speak to your social worker and be honest about any concerns.
 If a potential profile is not what you had envisaged you must say no, and that is OK.

 When your child comes home, as with every other new parent, things can feel quite overwhelming.
 This is normal and a natural adjustment to your new home life will slowly take place.
 It will take time for all immediate family members to adjust to the new family arrangements.

 It is advised that for the first few weeks you keep the child from meeting any other people; you should allow them plenty of time to bond with you adjust to their new surroundings, it is vitally important that they feel totally safe and secure in those early introductory weeks.
 Introduce your family and friends gradually over a period of time.

 If you are looking to adopt a child in Wales then St. David’s Children Society should be your first point of contact.
-We have helped place nearly 2000 children for adoption and cover all areas of Wales and Herefordshire.
+We have helped place nearly 2000 children for adoption and cover all areas of Wales.
 We are members of the National Adoption Service and work with many voluntary and other adoption agencies across Wales.

 Frequently asked questions regarding the adoption process